hgld/howbritish/content/_index.md

 ---
 title: Home
 sections:
 - type: intro
   template: intro
   title: Intro
   section_id: intro
   component: intro.html
-    content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+  content: "You may think you know everything about being British, but would the government
+    agree?
+Could you pass the British citizenship test?  \nThis informative and entertaining book investigates the controversial exam that anyone wishing to become a British citizen must pass.
+Some questions are easy, others are bizarre and some are downright impossible.\n\n* What type of food is traditionally eaten on Christmas Day?\n* How might you stop young people playing tricks on you at Halloween?\n* What is the role of the Council of the European Union?\n\nThis is the ultimate quiz book for the nation with hundreds of practice questions that every British citizen should be able to answer.  \nDo you, your family and friends have what it takes to pass the British citizenship test?"
   actions:
   - label: Learn More
-        url: /about
+    url: "/about"
+layout: home
 menu:
   main:
-    name: Home
     weight: 1
-layout: home

 ---